seckardt/grunt-protractor-webdriver/README.md

 ## Release History

+* v0.1.2 - Harden waiting for all browser sessions to be deleted before shutdown.
+Due to possible race-conditions with log statements for multiple browser sessions in one line, the session counter didn't work properly.
 * v0.1.1 - Ensure waiting for eventual `Selenium is already running` message on failure.
 Ensure waiting for all browser sessions to be deleted before shutdown.
 * v0.1.0 - Initial commit.